Milton Bradley (baseball): Montreal Expos (1996–2001)

 Bradley began his professional baseball career with the GCL Expos of the Gulf Coast League in 1996; in 32 games, he batted .241 with 27 hits.
 The following season, he played nine games for the GCL Expos and 50 for the Vermont Expos, a short season affiliate of the Montreal Expos.
 For Vermont, he was named to the postseason New York–Penn League All-Star team.
 In 1998, he played for the Cape Fear Crocs and the Jupiter Hammerheads, tying for the Croc team lead in doubles with 21 while hitting .302 for the Crocs and .287 for the Hammerheads.
 While playing for the Harrisburg Senators the next season, he was suspended seven games for starting a fight after he had been hit by a pitch.
 He also played for the silver-medal-winning United States in the 1999 Pan American Games.

 Finishing 76–66, the Senators played the Norwich Navigators for the Eastern League championship.
 The series was tied two games to two in a best-of-five series.
 In the final game, Bradley hit a walk-off grand slam with two outs and a full count, in the bottom of the ninth inning, to give the Senators a 12–11 win.
 During the next season, after playing in 88 games for the Ottawa Lynx, he was promoted to the major league club and made his MLB debut on July 19, 2000.
-In his debut, he hit three straight singles against the New York Mets; and for the season, he batted .221 with 15 RBI over 42 games played.
+In his debut, he hit three straight singles against the New York Mets; and for the season, he batted .221 with 15 RBIs over 42 games played.

 For the 2001 Expos, Bradley played 67 games, including one on April 26 in which he walked to give the Expos the go-ahead run against Rick Ankiel of the St. Louis Cardinals in the top of the 15th inning.
 On July 31 of that year, he was traded to the Cleveland Indians to serve as a possible replacement for Kenny Lofton; in exchange, the Expos received right-handed pitcher Zach Day.
 Speaking to the Associated Press about the trade, Indians General Manager John Hart stated: